 To me, being a producer means I get excited by new and unusual creative ideas that have the potential to make the world a better place and then try and make them happen.
 These ideas are usually ones that creative professionals have.

 I’m interested in how creativity can have a positive impact on different people and places and in supporting creative workers to make their best work possible.

-I co-founded producing company Fuel, with Sarah Golding and Kate McGrath in 2004 and led it from a small start-up in a cupboard at Battersea Arts Centre, London that employed just two people, to an established UK producing organisation and charity with an average £1 million turnover, a full time staff team of 11 and regular, long term funding from Arts Council England, The Wellcome Trust and Esmée Fairbairn Foundation.
+in 2004, I co-founded producing company Fuel, with Sarah Golding and Kate McGrath and led it from a small start-up in a cupboard at Battersea Arts Centre, London that employed two people, to an established UK producing organisation and charity with an average £1 million turnover, a full time staff team of 11 and regular, long term funding from Arts Council England, The Wellcome Trust and Esmée Fairbairn Foundation.
 Over 13 years I co-led the organisation to produce over 120 projects in over 70 places around the UK and beyond for over 380,000 people.
 In that time Fuel supported the artistic development of 79 artists or companies, produced five festivals, four films, 36 podcasts, an app, nine play texts and three books.
 I was Co-Director until July 2017 when I became an independent producer.

 From 2001 – 2004 I was Senior Producer at Battersea Arts Centre, London and before that I was Producer for touring company Brighton Theatre Events.

 Image credit: James Pike Photography